 The game starts at 6:30pm and will air on CSS and ESPN3.com.

-Tags: Alex Woods Arby Fields Austin Nola Brett Deloach Bryan Benzor Chris Cotton Curt Powell Featured Georgia Baseball Hunter Cole Jacoby Jones Jonathan Hester Jordy Snikeris Kevin Gausman LSU Baseball Nick Goody Peter Verdin Popular Raph Rhymes SEC Baseball Tyler Hanover Tyler Moore
+Tags: Alex Woods Arby Fields Austin Nola Brett Deloach Bryan Benzor Chris Cotton Curt Powell Georgia Baseball Hunter Cole Jacoby Jones Jonathan Hester Jordy Snikeris Kevin Gausman LSU Baseball Nick Goody Peter Verdin Raph Rhymes SEC Baseball Tyler Hanover Tyler Moore